izzatrazab/DecodeEfficiency/src/lib/posts/livechat-typing-test-clone/livechat-typing-test-clone.md

 	- prevent some default event such as hitting <kbd>Enter</kbd> key or hitting <kbd>spacebar</kbd> when input is empty
 	- count total key pressed

-3. FormEventHandler, on:input
+3. FormEventHandler, `on:input`:

-I will explain no. 2, and 3 when I have the time.
-Bye for now.
+	- detect player register a word
+	- check the registered word for correctness
+	- count total correct key pressed